 Happy Turkey Day,

-4 responses to “Wild Turkey Sighting In My Ohio Backyard”
+4 Comments on “Wild Turkey Sighting In My Ohio Backyard”

 Isn’t it just thrilling to see nature up close and personal?
 How fun.
 We’ve got a lot of turkeys around here but I’ve never seen them quite that close other than in my car.
 I would’ve felt just a tiny bit uneasy too.